Anyline/anyline-ocr-flutter-module/README.md

 From here you can access e.g. the image path of the cutout image at `resultMap['imagePath']`.

-For detailed information about the result structure, check out the platform-specific documentation for [Android](https://documentation.anyline.com/api/android/index.html) and [iOS](https://documentation.anyline.com/api/ios/index.html).
+For detailed information on handling results and the result structure, check out our [Anyline Flutter Guide on documentation.anyline.com](https://documentation.anyline.com/toc/platforms/flutter/getting_started.html#anyline-flutter-guide).

 ### 7. Add TrainData to the OCR Module (optional)
 If you are using the `ANYLINE_OCR` module, you'll have to add some `traineddata`.
 There are some predefined `traineddata` which